Classifying theory for simplicial parametrized groups: Proof of the main result

 \section{Proof of the main result}

-Let us recall the statement of the main theorem of this paper. \begin{theorem} Let $B$ be a paracompact, Hausdorff space and let $G$ be a group in $s\cK/B$.
-If $G_n$ is well sectioned for all $n\geq 0$ then there is a canonical isomorphism
+Let us recall the statement of the main theorem of this paper. \begin{theorem} Let $B$ be a paracompact, Hausdorff space and let $G$ be a fibrant simplicial parametrized group in $\cK_{/B}$.
+If $G_n$ is well sectioned for all $n\geq 0$ then there is an isomorphism of sets

 \end{theorem} In this section we will give a proof of this theorem.
 We begin by describing a universal $G$-cocycle.